sjproctor/rails_challenges/wildlife_tracker/README.md

-#### Story: As the consumer of the API, I want to see a validation error if the animals latin name or common name are not unique. (done)
+#### Story: As the consumer of the API, I want to see a validation error if the animals latin name or common name are not unique.
 - Add a test to determine if the common_name already exists

 ```ruby